Iran University of Medical Sciences • Journals

 Use appropriate reporting checklists for your study design.

-Authors should follow recognised reporting guidelines (for example via the EQUATOR Network) appropriate to their study type, and upload the relevant checklist as a supplementary file.
+Authors should follow recognised reporting guidelines appropriate to their study type, and upload the relevant checklist as a supplementary file.
 Common examples include:

-The Methods section should briefly mention which guideline was followed and how (e.g. “The study was reported according to the STROBE statement.”).
+The Methods section should briefly mention which guideline was followed and how, for example: “The study was reported according to the STROBE statement.”

 Who qualifies as an author and how to describe contributions.